enistahiraj/TipCalculator/README.md

-# Pre-work - Tip calculator
+# Pre-work - Tip Calculator

 **Name of your app** is a tip calculator application for iOS.